Project Design and Learning of Interior Residential Space Based on 3D Cloud Platform Technology

 Abstract

-Background and Aim: Teaching interior design through 3D drawing presents challenges.
-While 3D cloud platforms offer new learning pathways, their effectiveness in project-based courses requires validation.
-This research evaluates the applicability of the Kujiale 3D cloud platform in teaching residential space design, specifically assessing its impact on student design outcomes.
+Background and Aim: Teaching residential interior design through conventional 3D drawing methods often presents challenges for beginner learners, particularly in visual communication, technical representation, and design integration.
+Although 3D cloud platforms provide innovative opportunities for project-based learning, their effectiveness in interior design education remains insufficiently validated.
+This study investigates the applicability of the Kujiale 3D cloud platform in residential space design courses and evaluates its impact on student design performance.

-Materials and Methods: The mixed-methods approach with 89 purposively sampled Environmental Art Design students.
-Within a project-based learning (PBL) framework, students used the Kujiale platform.
-Their project performance was measured across five variables: design creativity, visual representations, design drawings, sustainable design, and smart home integration.
-To understand 3D cloud platform use and learning perceptions, the research integrated Task-Technology Fit (TTF) and Learning-Technology Fit (LTF) theories to analyze the alignment between design tasks, learning activities, and the technology.
-The research also applied Cognitive Affordance (CA) theory to evaluate the platform's usability and its support for design learning through interaction.
+Materials and Methods: This study employed a mixed-methods approach involving 89 Environmental Art Design students selected through purposive sampling.
+Within a project-based learning (PBL) framework, participants utilized the Kujiale 3D cloud platform to complete residential design projects.
+Student performance was assessed across five dimensions: design creativity, visual representation, design drawings, sustainable design, and smart home integration.
+To examine students’ learning experiences and platform utilization, the study integrated Task–Technology Fit (TTF) and Learning–Technology Fit (LTF) theories to analyze the alignment between learning tasks and technological functions.
+Cognitive Affordance (CA) theory was further applied to evaluate usability and interaction support for design learning.

 Article Details